Yaamani/bounding-boxes-refinement/README.md

 ### Canvas Controls

-- **Select Mode** (🎯): Click and drag boxes to move them, click handles to resize
+- **Select Mode** (🎯): Click and drag boxes to move them, click handles to resize.
+Coordinates update in real-time as you move/resize.
 - **Pan Mode** (✋): Click and drag to pan around the image
 - **Draw Mode** (➕): Click and drag to draw a new bounding box
 - **Zoom**: Use zoom buttons or mouse wheel to zoom in/out
 - **Fit to Screen**: Automatically scale image to fit the canvas
+- **Show/Hide Labels**: Toggle the display of bounding box labels on the canvas

 ### Editing Boxes

 1. Click on a box in the canvas or box list to select it
 2. The box editor panel will appear on the right
-3. Edit the label/data text
+3. Edit the label/data text - changes are applied instantly
-4. Adjust coordinates if needed
+4. Adjust coordinates if needed - changes are applied instantly
-5. Click "Apply" to save changes
-6. Or use the delete button to remove the box
+5. Use the delete button to remove the box

 ### OCR Text Recognition

 1. Select a bounding box in the canvas or box list
 2. Click the 🔤 (OCR) button on the box card in the right sidebar
+3. A modal will appear to select text orientation (0°, 90°, 180°, 270°)
+4. Click "Recognize" to start OCR processing
-3. The button will show ⏳ while processing
+5. The button will show ⏳ while processing
-4. Recognized text will automatically update the box label
+6. Recognized text will automatically update the box label
-5. Requires PaddleOCR server running on localhost:5000
+7. Requires PaddleOCR server running on localhost:5000

 ### Keyboard Shortcuts

 - **Ctrl/Cmd + S**: Save project
+- **S**: Switch to Select Mode
+- **P**: Switch to Pan Mode
 - **Delete**: Delete selected box
 - **Escape**: Deselect box or exit draw mode
-- **Arrow Left/Right**: Navigate between images
+- **Arrow Left/Right**: Navigate between images (disabled while editing box data to prevent conflicts)

 ### Saving Your Work